confluence/tonguefish/README.md

 `tonguefish` needs Python 3, [`feedparser`](https://feedparser.readthedocs.io/en/latest/) and [`tomlkit`](https://tomlkit.readthedocs.io/en/latest/).
 On Windows you will also need the `tzdata` package if you want to use IANA strings to configure local timezones.

-You need an input directory, an output directory, and a cache directory.
-The input directory must contain at minimum a `feeds.toml` file and a copy of or symbolic link to the `tonguefish.css` stylesheet.
+You need to provide an input directory (the default is `./input`), which must contain at minimum a `feeds.toml` file and a copy of or symbolic link to the `tonguefish.css` stylesheet. `tonguefish` also uses an output directory (default: `./output`), a cache directory (default: `./cache`), and a temp directory output(default: `/tmp`).

 Custom CSS can be placed in separate files in the input directory; they will be copied to the output directory.
 Any files called `favicon.*` (any suffix) in the input directory will be copied to the output directory and used as favicons.
 A default is provided (you have to copy or symlink it, like the default stylesheet).
-The `tonguefish.py` script is standalone, and can be run from / moved to any working directory.
+The `tonguefish.py` script is standalone, and can be run from / moved to any working directory (just remember to specify the paths to all the locations correctly).

 `tonguefish` can be run with all downloads disabled (useful for changing configuration of existing feeds, or development of `tonguefish` itself), or with updates disabled but fetching of missing feeds enabled (useful for adding new feeds).